kscardinal/kscardinal/README.md

 - **Languages:** HTML, CSS, JavaScript, PHP
 - **Description:** A dynamic email signature generator for Cardinal Compliance Consultants.
 Supports custom branding and easy export.

+> [!TIP]\
+> I’m constantly working on new projects and have a number of smaller ones in progress or recently completed.
+The repositories above are a curated selection that I believe best showcase my skills and abilities.

 ---

 ## 🏆 Other Projects